microsoft/aroworkshop/_entries/03-09 worker-nodes.md

 Now we will test this out.
 Create a new project where we will define a job with a load that this cluster cannot handle.
 This should force the cluster to autoscale to handle the load.

-Create a new project and switch to the new project
+Create a new project called "autoscale-ex":

-`oc adm new-project autoscale-ex && oc project autoscale-ex`
+`oc new-project autoscale-ex`

 Create the job